huichalaf/huichalaf/README.md

 # About Me

 Hello there!
 I'm Pablo, a passionate software engineer and entrepreneur.
 I spend my days crafting innovative software and exploring various side hustles.
-I'm also the founder of AIdtogrow, a software company focused on AI and SaaS.
+I'm also the founder of Aidtogrow, a software company focused on Inteligence and Automation Technologies.

-I am currently a student at UTFSM.

 ## Interests